 Usually performances at the festival run on the Friday from about 4 until 11 pm, and on the Saturday and Sunday from 10 am until 11 pm.

-2019 Admission prices at the gate were the following, with early bird advance ticket prices between $5 and $30 less (depending on your age and when you buy them).
-2021 prices will likely be similar.
+2019 Admission prices at the gate are listed below with early bird advance ticket prices between $5 and $30 less (depending on your age and when you buy them).
+2022 prices will likely be similar.

 - Adults: $185 full weekend; $85 Saturday or Sunday; $65 Friday.